Are you prepping to host a memorable Thanksgiving dinner but can’t decide on the type of turkey you need for the table?

 Tom turkeys are adult male turkeys.
 Along with making about 30 types of calls, a tom turkey is also called a Gobbler as it makes gobble sounds.

-A full-grown tom turkey is usually black with iridescent gold, bronze, copper, red, green, and blue hues.
-It has big caruncles that are fleshy, red bumps covering its neck and head.
+A full-grown tom turkey is black with iridescent gold, bronze, copper, red, green, and blue hues.
+It has big caruncles that are fleshy, with red bumps covering its neck and head.

 This is its most striking physical feature because, during the breeding season, the snood extends past the beak and darkens in color depending on the turkey’s level of excitement.